cu-noyvirt/docker-datascience/Docker_using_AWS.md

-DOCKER:

-Docker is a technology that allows you to build, run, test, and deploy distributed applications that are based on Linux containers.
+#### Docker is a technology that allows you to build, run, test, and deploy distributed applications that are based on Linux containers.
+#### Running Docker on AWS provides a highly reliable, low-cost way to quickly build, run, test, and deploy distributed applications at any
+#### scale.
+AWS provides support for Docker open-source and commercial solutions within AWS services.
-Amazon ECS uses Docker images in task definitions to launch containers on EC2 instances in your clusters.
+#### Amazon ECS uses Docker images in task definitions to launch containers on EC2 instances in your clusters.

-To install Docker on an Amazon Linux instance:
+#### To install Docker on an Amazon Linux instance:

 1. Launch an instance with the Amazon Linux AMI.
 For more information, see [Launching an Instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html) in the Amazon EC2 User Guide for Linux Instances.